less/less-docs/content/features/nested.md

 ##Advanced Usage of &

-The `&` combinator can be used to multiply classes, and can be used with comma seperated selectors.
+The `&` combinator can be used to multiply classes, and can be used with comma separated selectors.
 You can also use the `&` to prepend a selector to the inherited (parent) scope.
 [Parent selector](Parent-Selectors.md) describes this in more detail.

 For example: